haosulab/ManiSkill/docs/source/user_guide/getting_started/quickstart.md

 env.close()
 ```

-Note that as long as the GPU simulation is being used, all values returned by `env.step` and `env.reset` are batched and are torch tensors.
-With CPU simulation (`num_envs=1`), we keep to the standard gymnasium format and return unbatched numpy values.
-In general however, to make programming easier by default everything inside ManiSkill is kept as torch CPU/GPU tensors whenever possible, with the only exceptions being the return values of `env.step` and `env.reset`.
+Note that all values returned by `env.step` and `env.reset` are batched and are torch tensors.
+Whether GPU or CPU simulation is used then determines what device the tensor is on (CUDA or CPU).

 To benchmark the parallelized simulation, you can run